Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ### About this repo

 This repository provides an end-to-end solution for users who want to query their data with natural language.
 It includes a well designed ingestion mechanism for multiple file types, an easy deployment, and a support team for maintenance.
 The accelerator demonstrates both Push or Pull Ingestion; the choice of orchestration (Semantic Kernel or LangChain) and should be the minimum components needed to implement a RAG pattern.
 It is not intended to be put into Production as-is without experimentation or evaluation of your data.
-This repository provides a template for setting up the solution accelerator, along with detailed instructions on how to use and customize it to fit your specific needs.
 It provides the following features:

 * Chat with an Azure OpenAI model using your own data
 * Upload and process your documents